ngFancy/ng-gridview/design-spec.md

 ##Goal

-The ng-gridview component is a **infinite grid view** for angular 1.x
+The ng-gridview component is a **infinite grid view** for angular 1.x, the performance is always the first concern

 - It can provide the smooth scrolling for super large dataset. but not fit for frequently changed dataset.
 - The grid template can be any angular directive or DOM node except for text node.